gorilla-devs/ferium/README.md

 - Mod loader

 You can also provide these settings as flags to the create command.
 If you want to copy the mods from another profile, provide the `--import` flag.
-You can also provide the profile name to the `--import` flag, if you don't a profile picker will be shown.
+You can also provide the profile name to the `--import` flag if you don't a profile picker will be shown.
 Finally, Ferium will automatically switch to the newly created profile.

 #### Configure